scsm-ua/kirtan-guide-en/songs/durlabha-manava-janma-labhiya-samsare.md

     deho-geho-kalatrādi-chintā abirata jāgiche hṛdoye mor buddhi kori hoto

-My poor heart is plagued by constant anxieties about the maintenance and daily turmoils created by my body, my house, my wife, my family members and my so- cial obligations.
+My poor heart is plagued by constant anxieties about the maintenance and daily turmoils created by my body, my house, my wife, my family members and my social obligations.
 All these anxieties are pinching me and destroying all my intelligence.

 #### 9